Video SpotlightGROW in WINNIPEG: Aerospace

 As a primary manufacturer or supplier, your company will grow to new heights in Winnipeg.

-Winnipeg is the most cost-effective city for aerospace manufacturing among Western U.S. and Canadian cities.
-The city has experienced more than $800 million in aerospace- and aviation-related investment in recent years, with strong growth expected to continue in the future.
+Winnipeg is the most cost-effective city for aerospace manufacturing among major Canadian and U.S. cities.
+The city has experienced more than $900 million in aerospace- and aviation-related investment in recent years, with strong growth expected to continue in the future.

 With this kind of investment, it’s not surprising that Manitoba’s aerospace sector has outperformed the Canadian sector in recent years.
-Revenues of Manitoba’s aerospace manufacturers increased by 83 per cent between 2005 and 2012.
-Comparatively, aerospace revenues in the Canadian market in 2012 remained similar to those in 2005.
+Revenues of Manitoba’s aerospace manufacturers increased by 44 per cent between 2007 and 2013.
+Comparatively, aerospace revenues in the Canadian market in 2013 increased 5.5 per cent.

 Winnipeg's aerospace sector is competitive on a global level, producing world-class products for customers on six continents.
 Over the last 10 years, Winnipeg aerospace companies have shipped nearly $3 billion in product exports, including $400 million in exports to emerging markets where Winnipeg companies help meet the growing global demand for aircraft and aircraft parts.

-- Winnipeg’s aerospace industry currently employs a labour force of 5,600 highly skilled workers, which has grown by 35 per cent between 2006 and 2011.
+- Winnipeg’s aerospace industry currently employs a labour force of 4,200 highly skilled workers,.

 - In 2012, GE Canada and StandardAero opened a new $50-million cold weather engine-testing facility in Winnipeg.